How much do polished concrete floors cost?

-Polished precast concrete walls or block panels cost $10 to $60 per square foot, depending on the size, shape, and thickness of the wall, and whether it's on grade or above.
+Polished precast concrete walls or block panels cost $10 to $60 per square foot, depending on the wall size, shape, and thickness, and whether it's on grade or above.
 An alternative is adding concrete micro-topping to vertical surfaces (drywall) for $1.50 to $2.00 per square foot.

-- Concrete veneers and precast block and wall panels are pre-made and installed on top of the substrate floor or walls.
+Concrete veneers and precast block and wall panels are pre-made and install on top of the substrate floor or walls.
 Veneer adds structural strength, but it's thinner and lighter than overlay and does not bond as well.
 Specific sizes, colors, and textures can be customized.

 Polished Concrete Countertops Cost

-Polished concrete countertops cost $60 to $130 per square foot to install, which is similar when compared to granite countertops at $50 to $200 per square foot.
+Polished concrete countertops cost $60 to $130 per square foot to install, which is similar when compared to granite countertops cost of $50 to $200 per square foot.
 Prices depend on the design, colors, gloss polished level, edging, stenciling, stamping, and inlays.